zvibinyamin/M-Notepad/README.md

-# Simply wordPad as "Notepad"
+# Simple wordPad as "Notepad"

 The software has three menus "Help", "Edit" and "Help".